Bira/octopus-carnival/_posts/2023-06-24-hells-rebels-3-part-3.md

 Finally, there are a bunch of secret rooms in a sub-basement that used to belong to the original Silver Ravens.
 Barzilai is using them to stash his treasures and house his "prize" henchthings.
-Former Mayor Jilia Bailinus sleeps here as a vampire and might be called to fight the PCs.
-The long-missing singer Shensen is also here as a statue.
+Former Mayor Jilia Bailinus sleeps here as a vampire, and the long-missing singer Shensen is also here as a statue.

 There are a couple of additional secret chambers Thrune's lackeys haven't been able to find, and which contain valuable Silver Ravens stuff.
 This includes the